 Both scenarios are incredibly difficult to parent.
-We feel the pressure of being in public or being under a time constraint.
-And, our children are acting completely inappropriately.
-In that moment, it’s tempting to force them to do what we would like them to do.
-It may even seem you should punish their tantrum to teach them not to act this way again.
+I am under pressure and perceived scrutiny of being in public or being under a time constraint.
+And, my children are reacting totally disproportionately to the situation.
+In that moment, I feel tempted to force them to do what I need them to do.
+Or, I just feel like totally losing it myself.

 Why We Want To Avoid Permissive Parenting